 About Independent Contractor Misclassification and Compliance Legal Blog

 This legal blog is owned and published by lawyer Richard Reibstein as an individual and not as a member of the law firm in which he is a partner.
-Since it was launched in 2010, this has been the only legal blog in the country devoted solely to independent contractor compliance and misclassification.
+Ever since it was launched in 2010, this has been the only legal blog in the country devoted solely to the subject of independent contractor compliance and misclassification.

-This blog addresses issues related to the defense of misclassification claims and class actions, audits and investigations by the IRS and state tax and workforce agencies including unemployment and workers compensation, and enhancing compliance with federal and state labor, tax, benefits, and other laws impacting the use of independent contractors and individuals paid on a 1099 basis.
-Comments from readers are invited.
+This blog addresses issues related to the defense of misclassification claims and class actions as well as audits and investigations by the IRS and state tax and workforce agencies including unemployment and workers compensation, and enhancing compliance with federal and state labor, tax, benefits, and other laws impacting the use of independent contractors and individuals paid on a 1099 basis.
+Comments from readers about this blog or individual blog posts are invited.

 - White Paper